huggingface/optimum-habana/README.md

 )
 ```

-with for example the following Gaudi configuration written in a JSON file:
+where `training_args.gaudi_config_name` is the name of a model from the [Hub](https://huggingface.co/Habana) (Gaudi configurations are stored in model repositories).
+You can also give the path to a custom Gaudi configuration written in a JSON file such as this one:
 ```json
 {
   "use_habana_mixed_precision": true,